MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/deploy/upgrade-how-to-enable-email-notifications-in-the-production-environment.md

 ms.assetid: 441c09d3-16e6-4cc3-a242-83aad9ec3c4a
 ---

-# How to Enable Email Notifications in the Production Environment
+# Enable email notifications in the production environment after you upgrade

 >Applies To: System Center 2016 - Service Manager

-Use the following procedure to enable incoming and outbound E\-mail notifications in the production environment.
+Use the following procedure to enable incoming and outbound email notifications in the production environment.

-### To enable the outbound E\-mail notifications
+### To enable the outbound email notifications

 1. In the Service Manager console, click **Administration**.